 - Assistant Professor; Clinical Assistant Professor; Research Assistant Professor

 - Teaching Professor

 - Senior Lecturer

 SURF Program Expectations

-Faculty research advisors must be available to advise students throughout the SURF process: proposal writing and review, the IRB process, project implementation, and final reporting in the fall.
-This Faculty Research Advisor is the person who writes the recommendation letter to accompany your SURF proposal and formally approves your research report at the end of the summer.
-You may also want to consult with Postdoctoral Fellows, graduate students, research associates or others with expertise as co-advisors, and we encourage you to do this, but your primary research advisor must be a faculty member.
+SURF Faculty research mentors advise students throughout the SURF process: proposal writing and review, the IRB process, project implementation, and final reporting in the fall.
+As the SURF Faculty Research Advisor you will be required to write a recommendation letter to support the student’s SURF proposal and formally approve the student’s research report at the end of the summer.

 Learn more about the responsibilities of a SURF Faculty Advisor.

 One great way to mentor undergraduates is to apply for Graduate Research Consultant (GRC) to help you integrate a research project/assignment into one of your courses.
 We compensate advanced graduate students (the GRCs) to work with instructors and undergraduate students during the concentrated period of many Research Exposure courses, when the students are planning, carrying out and communicating their research.